-I chose go(lang), because i wanted to do some system programing with concurrency support.
+I chose go(lang) because I wanted to do some system programming with concurrency support.

-Because i share my love with my friends and colleagues i am often asked How do i start with Go? or Do you got some good resources to learn Go?.
-This article is about which resources i used to learn Go.
+Because I share my love with my friends and colleagues, I am often asked How do I start with Go?, or Do you got some excellent resources to learn Go?.
+This article is about which resources I used to learn Go.

 - The A Tour of Go is the best start.
-It provides an overview about the syntax and the features in a short way.
+It provides an overview of the syntax and the features in a short way.

 - The guide for golang: Effective Go.
 It describes all features with backgrounds and examples.